BurnPermits App Update - See What's New

 ODF’s Central Oregon District is headquartered in Prineville and oversees fire protection for over 3 million acres of private, county, state, and Bureau of Land Management lands in Crook, Deschutes, Jefferson, and Wheeler counties.
 The 37 full-time employees and 80 seasonal personnel strive to safeguard lives, resources, and forests in Central Oregon through a community-focused approach.
 Partnerships with Keep Oregon Green, Project Wildfire, the Boy Scouts, local schools, and other organizations help spread fire prevention awareness.

-With stunning natural landscapes and critical timber resources to manage, ODF Region 2 is committed to protecting the forests and communities of Central Oregon through collaborative stewardship, sustainable practices, and an emphasis on fire prevention education.
+With stunning natural landscapes and critical timber resources to manage, ODF is committed to protecting the forests and communities of Central Oregon through collaborative stewardship, sustainable practices, and an emphasis on fire prevention education.
 Our dedicated team looks forward to continuing a tradition of service in this beautiful part of the state.

 Boundary Map